NVIDIA/aistore/docs/networking.md

 ## AIStore Networking Model

+> **v5.0 Update:** AIStore now enforces strict network separation between user-facing (Public) traffic and internal (Intra-cluster) traffic.
+> A single flat network for all three logical roles is no longer permitted.
+At minimum, a deployment must have a distinct public (user-facing) network and at least one configured intra-cluster network.

 AIStore (AIS) supports **three logical HTTP networks**, each with a distinct role, lifecycle, and performance profile:

 1. **Public** (user-facing) network